-I received a thoughtful poem created by two patients: an 11-year old named Curtis and a 16-year old named Brittney.
-The pair collaborated on the poem as part of an in-hospital classroom project led by poet Ann Teplick.
-For Curtis, Brittney, their families, and anyone else interested in this program, what follows is the process of how I printed the broadside for this poem.
+I received a vivid poem by a 16-year old named Sarah who worked with poet Ann Teplick.
+For Sarah, her family, and anyone else interested in this program, what follows is the process of how I printed the broadside for this poem.

 Here's a progression that shows what was printed on the page with each printing pass.